zonika/rps-game-app-web-0715-public/README.md

     be stored in the database.
 Users should be redirected to GET /rps_game_result/:id.
 * GET /rps_game_result/:id
-  - Renders a form that provides the RPS choices with a radio button element.
+  - Displays the result of the game with primary key :id.
 * GET /rps_game_results
   - A list of the last 20 game results ordered by most to least recent.